Skip to main content

 • kai on display.

-When you apply to renew your alcohol licence you will be visited by the alcohol licensing inspector.
+When you apply to renew your alcohol licence an alcohol licensing inspector will visit you.

 They will check if kai is available as promised and is promoted well.
 The inspector may visit you from time to time to check your overall compliance.